shriarul5273/Depth-Estimation-Compare-demo/README.md

    - Depth Anything v3 models download via the bundled AnySize API from `depth-anything/*` repositories at inference time; no manual checkpoints required.
    - Pixel-Perfect Depth pulls the diffusion checkpoint (`ppd.pth`) from `gangweix/Pixel-Perfect-Depth` on first use and loads MoGe weights (`Ruicheng/moge-2-vitl-normal`).
    - AppleDepthPro downloads `depth_pro.pt` from `apple/DepthPro` on HuggingFace Hub on first use; a symlink is created in `DepthPro/checkpoints/` for subsequent runs.
+   - Intel ZoeDepth downloads automatically via the HuggingFace transformers pipeline from `Intel/zoedepth-nyu-kitti` on first use.
 5. **Run the app**:
    ```bash
    python app_local.py   # Local UI with v3 tab and warm caches